This article will explain how to understand antenna radiation plots and how this should impact your wireless deployments.

 When preparing for a wireless deployment, antenna radiation patterns can come in handy.
 Let’s look at an example:

 In this example image, we could use radiation patterns to help us see where we should place a UniFi AP to have optimal gain as to have the best connection with a wireless device like a TV or a smart thermostat.
-Keep in mind however, that when considering smaller spaces like a living room this antenna gain will make much less of a difference than might appear in this example.
+Keep in mind, however, that when considering smaller spaces like a living room this antenna gain will make much less of a difference than might appear in this example.

 When using these plots consider the general shape of signal and use it to inform how you deploy your UniFi access points i.e. placing a UAP-AC-PRO on the ceiling over a particular area rather than at the clients’ horizon.

-Do not be overly concerned about the small variations in signal as these will not likely contribute to any meaningful difference in performance, i.e. moving a desk three feet to the right to capitalize on what looks to be roughly a 1 dB improvement of signal in a given direction.
+Do not be overly concerned about the small variations in the signal as these will not likely contribute to any meaningful difference in performance, i.e. moving a desk three feet to the right to capitalize on what looks to be roughly a 1 dB improvement of a signal in a given direction.
 While it may look to be different per the graph, the general shape should be the guiding aspect of your wireless deployment.